scharlau/historical_cities/README.md

 see instructions at bottom of the page at https://homepages.abdn.ac.uk/b.scharlau/pages/practical-three-adding-models-to-the-travel-agent/

+Putting the formatting together for the chart of populations was more challenging than expected, and ended up with simplier solution than expected.
+Given we want to put different dates and populations on the chart it's best to treat the years as 'categories' for Highcharts, the same as apples, oranges, and pears.
+This lets us pass in any array of values without any trouble.

 The goal is to explore how we might use this dataset to develop increasingly better versions of a web application.
 There are 10300+ records in the dataset.
 For all of these we use the 'will_paginate' gem at https://github.com/mislav/will_paginate for pagination.